Cookie choices

 system

-The hub turns scattered FAQ, trust, and comparison questions into one purchase-adjacent route family.
+The hub turns scattered FAQ, trust, and comparison questions into one practical route family.

 Objection pages